Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 **Notes:**

 - On the Target page, select the resource group created earlier, for example `AKS-Resource-Group`.
-- On the Subnets page, select any subnet from Available Subnets and move it to Configured Subnets.
+- On the Subnets page, select any subnet from **Available Subnets** and move it to **Configured Subnets**.
 If no subnets are available, you must create one in Azure.
 This subnet is not used by AKS, but selecting one is necessary to set up a deployment destination.

 ## Create a service catalog entry for users to request